Tok-ra/dvz_wmac/readme.md

 #### 1.3 MLR's water content model

-Regenerate the facies realizations using Ju-Yi's files after modify discretzation
+Regenerate the theta realizations using Ju-Yi's files after modifing discretzation

 > Initial thoughts were to use Intera's water content data to re-select pseduo-wells and conduct SGSIM simultion.
 > However, we still use Ju-Yi's data to redo the SGSIM for following three reasons: